-A Biological Resources Report was also conducted by Mosaic Associates, LLC on September 30, 2013.
+A Biological Resources Report was also conducted by Mosaic Associates, LLC on January 21, 2014.
 The Report acknowledged that large trees on-site and adjacent to the site provide suitable habitat for tree-nesting birds of prey and other migratory birds, while the site does not represent suitable habitat for Western burrowing owls or special-status plant or animal species.
 Migratory birds and birds of prey are protected by the Migratory Bird Treaty Act and the California Fish and Game Code.
-The Report concluded that impacts would be minimized with mitigation.
+The Report concluded that impacts on migratory birds and birds of prey would be minimized with mitigation.